Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 No crypto exchanges are licensed in Iraq due to the CBI ban.
 The primary on-ramp is Binance P2P (IQD and USD pairs), which handles the vast majority of Iraqi crypto transactions.
 Telegram groups and WhatsApp networks handle P2P trading in Baghdad (Karada, Mansour, Karsh) and Erbil (Ankawa, Ainkawa, Dream City area).
 The Kurdistan Region's more liberal business environment has attracted crypto-adjacent fintech activity, though nothing formally licensed.

-KAST provides 2% base rewards at $0 annual with 0.5% FX, particularly relevant for Iraqi users dealing with documentation challenges.
+KAST provides 1.5% USD cashback on the first $2,000/month at $0 annual with 0.5-1.75% FX, relevant for diaspora users dealing with documentation challenges.

 ZainCash and FastPay provide fiat digital payment infrastructure but do not integrate with crypto.
 The Iraqi diaspora (4-5 million, concentrated in Jordan, UAE, Turkey, Sweden, Germany, UK, US) drives large USDT remittance volume back to Iraq.